Skip to content

 French Dip

-A French dip is a simple sandwich consisting of thinly sliced cooked beef on a French bread roll dipped in hot au jus.
-The sandwich is commonly served with cheese, hot peppers, and condiments such as spicy mustard or creamy horseradish sauce.
+A French dip is a simple sandwich made with sliced cooked beef on a French bread roll that is dipped in hot au jus.
+It is commonly served with cheese, hot peppers, and condiments like spicy mustard or creamy horseradish sauce.
+The sandwich is said to have been created in the early 1900s in Los Angeles by Philippe Mathieu, who accidentally dropped a French roll into hot au jus.
+A customer asked to keep it as is, and that moment led to the French dip sandwich many of us enjoy today.

 Ingredients and Substitutions